slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_33-36_WAKE_vs_UGA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Georgia should win 4 or more singles matches _98%_ of the time.
+- Georgia should win 4 or more singles matches *98%* of the time.
-- Wake Forest should win 4 or more singles matches _1%_ of the time.
+- Wake Forest should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _2%_ of the time.
+- The winner of the doubles point should decide the match the other *2%* of the time.
-- If Georgia wins the doubles point, their chances of winning the dual improve to _99%_.
+- If Georgia wins the doubles point, their chances of winning the dual improve to *99%*.
-- If Wake Forest wins the doubles point, their chances of winning the dual improve to _2%_.
+- If Wake Forest wins the doubles point, their chances of winning the dual improve to *2%*.

 ------